openfido/openfido-app-service/README.md

 This service acts as a frontend to both the [openfido-workflow-service](https://github.com/slacgismo/openfido-workflow-service) and the [openfido-auth-service](https://github.com/slacgismo/openfido-auth-service).

-For single-machine local install, please clone the following openfido repositories in the same folder.
+For single-machine local install, please clone the following openfido repositories in the same folder:
 * [openfido-app-service](https://github.com/slacgismo/openfido-app-service)
 * [openfido-auth-service](https://github.com/slacgismo/openfido-auth-service)
 * [openfido-utils](https://github.com/slacgismo/openfido-utils)